streamdata-gallery-topics/weather/_listings/climacell/simple-weather-post-openapi.md

 x-complete: 0
 info:
   title: ClimaCell Post Simple Weather
+  description: |-
-  description: "## Simple Weather Data (coming soon)\nThe \u200B```simple_weather```\u200B
+    ## Simple Weather Data (coming soon)
+    The ???```simple_weather```???
 API call provides an easy way to get weather trends from Now up to 16 days.
 The information received consists of weather changes that are significant to be mentioned.
-    The information sent back per parameter:\n  * Precipitation -\n    * 0-6 hours
+The information sent back per parameter:
+      * Precipitation -
-    - exact time precipitation starts and ends, including type and accumulation (e.g.
+        * 0-6 hours - exact time precipitation starts and ends, including type and accumulation (e.g. 13:23 to 14:55, rain, 0.2 in)
-    13:23 to 14:55, rain, 0.2 in)\n    * Hourly - hours of precipitation and accumulation
+        * Hourly - hours of precipitation and accumulation (e.g. 11:00, rain, 0.1 in; 15:00, rain, 0.2 in)
-    (e.g. 11:00, rain, 0.1 in; 15:00, rain, 0.2 in)\n    * Daily - 16 days of weather
+        * Daily - 16 days of weather (similar to the standalone Daily call).
-    (similar to the standalone Daily call).\n  * Temperature -\n    * 0-6 hours -
+      * Temperature -
-    realtime temperature and then time when temperature changes by 1 degree (e.g.
+        * 0-6 hours - realtime temperature and then time when temperature changes by 1 degree (e.g. 13:20, 45F; 14:20, 46F...)
-    13:20, 45F; 14:20, 46F...)\n    * Hourly - temp mean\n    * Daily - Min/Max temperature\n
+        * Hourly - temp mean
+        * Daily - Min/Max temperature
-    \ * More to come..."
+      * More to come...
   version: 1.0.0
 host: api2.climacell.co
 basePath: /v2